Will you resolve my family & immigration law matters in an honest and professional manner? Yes, that and more.

 What kind of financial disclosure do i need to provide?

-Matthew requires that all of his family clients provide him with online access to their CRA My Account within fifteen (15) days of signing Matthew's representation agreement.
+Matthew requires that all of his family clients provide him with online access to their CRA My Account.
 It is important to note that most cases will require considerably more financial disclosure than this.
-This is just the start.
 You must ensure that your taxes are up to date and that you are ready to provide your financial information before you meet with Matthew.
-You must complete a financial statement within twenty (20) days of signing Matthew's representation agreement.
-Matthew is happy to assist clients with the completion of their financial statement, but clients must complete a draft financial statement to the best of their ability on their own or with the assistance of their accountant or the person who manages their financial information first.
-In rare circumstances, Matthew will provide assistance to a client who wants help completing the initial draft financial statement when this assistance is requested in writing by email.
+He is happy to assist clients with the completion of their financial statement, but clients must complete a draft financial statement to the best of their ability on their own or with the assistance of their accountant or the person who manages their financial information first.
 Matthew will always review and amend a financial statement with his clients to ensure that the financial statement is accurate and complete.
-Matthew will provide reasonable extensions when requested in writing by email and a reasonable explanation is provided outlining why an extension is required.
-This policy will be strictly enforced as financial disclosure is usually required to proceed in Court.
-When it is not required, it allows Matthew to advocate for his client's best interests and determine when and how undue or financial hardship applies.
-Matthew will make exceptions to this policy only in very limited circumstances involving urgency and protection concerns.
 If you are a potential client that does not have their taxes up to date, then Matthew encourages you to complete your taxes prior to meeting with him or to seek legal assistance elsewhere.
 Matthew is happy to provide potential clients with a referral to a local professional accountant.

 Will you take a legal position about an issue because I want you to?